ashleymaeconard/XvsY/README.md

 The `scripts/` directory contains all the Python, R, and bash scripts required to run XvsY.
 The genomes directory contains the Drosophila genes GTF file, the chromosome FA file, and the reformatted genes file (from the GTF).
 The PWMs directory contains the PWMs required for FIMO analysis (if desired).

 The `readcounts/` directory contains our proof-of-concept data information.
-Specifically, 1) the metadata file with four columns: experiment ID, batch, condition name, timepoint, and 2) the raw read-count data obtained after running HISAT2 and HTSeq.
+Specifically, 1) the metadata file with four columns: experiment ID, batch, condition name, time point, and 2) the raw read-count data obtained after running HISAT2 and HTSeq.
 Each column corresponds to a row in the metadata file and each row corresponds to a gene ID.

 ## Run steps
 Run XvsY fully through using the following commands in terminal: